Public Spaces Protection Orders

-Introduced under the Anti-Social Behaviour, Crime and Policing Act 2014, The Public Spaces Protection Orders (PSPO) are intended to replace the current Designated Public Place Orders (DPPO), the Dog Control Orders (DCO) and Gating Orders.
-If there is evidence of behaviour in a public space which is having or is likely to have a detrimental effect on the quality of life of the community and the behaviour is persistent/continuing and unreasonable, a PSPO can be introduced by the Council to include restrictions on specific behaviour and/or requirements for people to abide by when on the public space in question.
-All anti-social behaviour can be considered for a Public Spaces Protection Order and not just dog or alcohol issues.
+If there is evidence of behaviour in a public space which is having or is likely to harm the community, and the behaviour is persistent and unreasonable, a Local Authority may introduce a PSPO to include restrictions on specific behaviour and requirements for people to follow when on the public space in question.

 Active PSPOs in Nottingham